Resources

-For owners, fiduciaries, and referral counsel dealing with claims that are getting more expensive, harder to document, or harder to frame correctly.
-The focus is on the issues that usually change claim value, timing, and the next commercial decision.
+Practical briefing notes for owners, fiduciaries, and referral counsel dealing with claims that are getting more expensive, harder to document, or harder to frame correctly.

 Five insurance issues that reshape the economics of a project loss